AlbertShuxiangLi/uselatexandr/stepbystepinstruction.md

 - In another Linus computer, you would run following commands with terminal to pull all contents from github repository which you just newly created and uploaded with four (4) files.
       - mkdir RepositoryName
       - cd  RepositoryName
-      - git config --global user.email user_email
+      - git config --global user.email "user_email"
-      - git config --global user.name user_name
+      - git config --global user.name "user_name"
       - git init
       - git remote add https://github.com/user_name/RepositoryName.git
       - git pull origin master
-      - See right now there is four (4) files on your local.
+      - See right now there are four (4) files on your local.